borisdj/EFCore.BulkExtensions/README.md

 | 2.x   | NetStandard 2.0 | EF Core 2 | NetCore(2.0+) or NetFrm(4.6.1+) |
 | 1.x   | NetStandard 1.4 | EF Core 1 | NetCore(1.0+)                   |

 Supports follows official [.Net lifecycle](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), currently v.9 as latest and v.8(LTS).
+*Currently Pomelo.EntityFrameworkCore.MySql still does not have full Release for EF9 so its nuget is published as -rc.1 and Main package as 9.0.0-rc.1 (from main release 9.0.0 mysql adapter is ommited)

 ## Usage
 It's pretty simple and straightforward.